tekktrik/CircuitPythonukah/README.md

   which would allow me to remelt the solder and use my hand to finely position the LED.
 * The USB C receptacle was a byproduct of not wanting multiple USB receptacle types between the microcontroller and the PCB.
-I found that I could do a similar trick as the LED and solder one pad to "lock" it, and then use one hand to apply pressure to it while remelting the solder with the other.
+I found that I could do a similar trick as the LED and solder one pad to "lock" it, and then use one hand to apply pressure while remelting the solder with the other.
 Then I just applied solder across the pads, using some solder wick to get all the extra.

 ### Assembling Everything